canorve/EllipSect/paper/paper.md

 ---
-title: 'EllipSect: A Python tool for surface brightness analysis'
+title: 'EllipSect: A Python tool for surface brightness analysis for GALFIT'
 tags:
   - Python
   - astronomy